 Operators completing field investigations and geotechnical professionals interpreting the results should be aware of the testing procedures and be competent in interpreting the results and limitations of the differing techniques.

 Investigation techniques must be completed in accordance with good practice, including requirements of regional and district plans, with reference to drilling in geothermal areas, potentially contaminated ground and/or where intercepting groundwater aquifers.
-See for instance Section 3.8 of the Waikato Regional Plan and the Bay of Plenty Regional Natural Resources Plan.
+See for instance Section 3.8 of the Waikato Regional Plan and Chapter 6 of the Bay of Plenty Regional Natural Resources Plan.

 Geotechnical professionals and investigation contractors are encouraged to use the New Zealand Ground Investigation Specification to raise the quality and consistency of geotechnical investigations completed.

-Geotechnical investigation techniques appropriate to some of the special soil types present within the Waikato region are detailed in the relevant sub-sections in Section 3.
+Geotechnical investigation techniques appropriate to some of the special soil types present within the Waikato region are detailed in the relevant sub-clauses in Clause 3.

 Investigations should be logged in accordance with NZGS (2005).